 The current IDP Schedule identifies infrastructure fundamental to the delivery of the objectives and spatial strategy of the Core Strategy.
 It identifies both the infrastructure required to support the level and distribution of development proposed in the Local Plan and also those infrastructure improvements that are required to resolve existing deficiencies and promote sustainable communities.
 For the purposes of this IFS, the existing IDP (2019) will be used as a basis for making decisions relating to key infrastructure as required by the 'infrastructure list' as set out in Regulation 121A.
 Further details, setting out the outputs, justification, lead bodies, approximate costs, funding, timeframe for delivery etc can be found in the IDP Schedule.

-Since the last IFS was published, Rother District Council has continued early preparatory work on a new Local Plan that will cover the period 2019-2039, as the current Core Strategy Local Plan is now more than 5 years old, having been adopted on 29 September 2014.
-As part of this work, the Council is in the process of updating the IDP.
-The Council has begun early engagement with Infrastructure Bodies to start to obtain up-to-date information regarding infrastructure provision within the District before formal consultation starts for the Regulation 18 stage of the Local Plan review process.
+Since the last IFS was published, Rother District Council has continued early engagement on the new Local Plan that will cover the period 2019-2039, as the current Core Strategy Local Plan is now more than 5 years old, having been adopted on 29 September 2014.
+As part of this work, the Council is in the process of preparing its proposed development strategy and updating the IDP.
+The Council has begun early engagement with Infrastructure Bodies to start to obtain up-to-date information regarding infrastructure provision within the District before formal consultation takes place for the Regulation 18 stage of the Local Plan review process, in 2023.